How Consistency Ratings Work

 These are the benchmarks for what constitutes a "Start," "Stud" or "Stiff" performance:

 Sat: The number of times the player missed a game.
-Players are not charged "Stiff" points for sitting out, but it hurts their overall Consistency Rating.
+Players are not charged "Stiff" points for sitting out, nor does it impact their overall Consistency Rating (CR), but it hurts their overall Start Percentage (Start%).